abremard/Vola-Open-NN/README.md

 # Unit test
     python TEST.py

+# TODO
+    - improve money management strategy
+    - feature selections : pairwise correlation, multicollinearity, correlation with target, cluster analysis, forward selection, backward elimination, stepwise selection, LASSO, logistic regression, Tree-based selection
+    - extend usage to other trading strategies as a toolbox

 # Authors
     Alexandre Bremard - Initial work

 # License
-    Use of this library contains sensitive data.
-Users must not use, share, or store any of the data.
+    Usage of this library contains sensitive data.
+Users must not use, share, or store any of the data for personnal use.
     (copyright© coming soon XD)